datawire/quark/feedback/plombardi_0.1.md

 # Other Thoughts and Comments

 A class-based language for defining client-service communication is weird.
 I think it immediately feels too low-level as a language construct.
 Why are we not defining constructs in terms of Services, for example, a Service <identifier> { } construct where the top-level methods in the Service construct map to the service API somehow.

+I'm not actually sure I could write a functional quark service implementation right now given the documentation.
+What about stuff like the standard library?
+It seems I absolutely **must** at this time look at the examples to see how things are put together.